 Submission of Grades

 Grades are submitted electronically on BannerWeb, during the last week of the summer session (see the Campus Information Sheets for dates).
-Faculty will use their Middlebury ID number and PIN to log in to BannerWeb from the Middlebury College homepage (www.middlebury.edu) and select the following menus: Faculty and Advising; Faculty Services; Grades: Grade Roster for ALL Students.
+Faculty will use their Middlebury usernames and passwords to log in to BannerWeb from the Middlebury College homepage (www.middlebury.edu) and select the following menus: Faculty and Advising; Faculty Services; Grades: Grade Roster for ALL Students.
 The course and student lists where grades are to be posted will appear once the appropriate term (summer 20xx) is selected.

 Any student wishing to appeal a grade may do so by speaking first to the instructor of the course.
 If no resolution is reached, the student may appeal the grade officially in writing to the BLSE dean within 90 days of the grade submission.
 The appeal must include the original, graded copies of all relevant course work and a detailed explanation of what, in the grading process, the student believes to be unfair.
 The BLSE dean will then solicit a report from the faculty member that explains the grading policies in the course and the reason for the given grade.
 After reviewing these materials, the BLSE dean will make a final determination.
 If the dean recommends a grade change, the student’s official transcript will be updated within 10 days.
 Students have a right to appeal the decision within 30 days to the VP of Academic Affairs and Dean of the Schools.